AVerteC/c-asgn0/README_asgn2.md

   ```

 This function takes in the resource, the initial body contents that come with the header portion of the HTTP request, the content-length, and the socket descriptor to process a PUT request.
-The PUT method can save data to new and existing files.
+The PUT method can save data to a new or existing file.
 It can write the data received with the header in the initial recv()s by using the initial_body_length, and the initial_body_contents along with a counter to check the bytes written to file.